this-guy-git/MyTube/README.md

 # MyTube
 MyTube from Crypticsoft but rebuilt and betterer!

-### This template is for those who want to build their own MyTube on their own server, please do not directly copy as that does not make good competition!

 ### If you just want to visit MyTube then go [here](https://mytube.f87.site/).

-# Building
-The secret key variable in app.py MUST be changed if you want your users to have safe password hashing.
+ # _**!!!The secret key variable in app.py MUST be changed if you want your users to have safe password hashing!!!**_

+Before running the app, make sure to initialize the database with initializedb.py

-Running app.py with Python3 and all of the imports installed should run the site on your/your servers IP.
+Running app.py with Python and all of the imports installed should run the site on your/your servers IP.

 All static files such as images, CSS, JS, etc. must go in the STATIC folder.